How our Community is Governed

 As a former NGFS student and current parent, serving the school as a board member is a privilege and a responsibility.
 I couldn’t turn down the opportunity to guide the school forward in ways that keep a Friends education possible in our community after my own experience at NGFS shaped so much of who I am today.
 Contributing to the sustainability and success of the school is the least I can do in return for the impact it has made in my own life.

-Chelle Jeffery, alumna and current parent
+Chelle Jeffery, alumna and alumni parent

 Why is it a privilege to serve on the Board of NGFS?
 New Garden was here for us as a family at a crucial transition for our daughter, and I want to be a part of ensuring that it will be here for another family who needs it to thrive here in Greensboro for their child (children) This is a privilege and a responsibility that I believe in.
 I value being part of a dynamic, thoughtful, and committed group of people who, like me, believe deeply in the mission of NGFS.
 Service means showing up and doing something and I feel fortunate to serve a community that I appreciate, including educators, staff, students and their families.

-Paula Katz, current parent
+Paula Katz, alumni parent

 Our world is constantly changing and change is so difficult because it takes us into the unknown.
 While we can’t stop it or slow it down, at NGFS we teach our children self-confidence so they can embrace the unknown.
 Our students become a community of learners where everyone’s voice matters, and our Quaker values prepare them to be comfortable and thrive in a diverse world.
 What I love about NGFS is the kind of people our students become beyond their academic preparation.